intelec.us root |

 that William White decided to take the role of protecting Mary and

-James from his rapacious kinsman Yancey.
-William had gone back to Polk
+James from his rapacious kinsman Yancey White.
+William had gone back to

 County, Georgia after his 1863 discharge, worked at farming, and